GBrochado/MS_Highway_RE/README.md

 The repository includes:

-Notebook Folders: Jupyter notebooks detailing different tasks of the project.
+**Notebook Folders**: Jupyter notebooks detailing different tasks of the project.

-README File: This document summarizes the project objectives, structure, and instructions for using the code.
+**README File**: This document summarizes the project objectives, structure, and instructions for using the code.

 ## Key Objectives